-During a press junket for his upcoming, supposedly-way-better-than-it-has-any-right-to-be directorial debut A Star Is Born, director and actor Bradley Cooper clarified one of the main influences for his character in the film, a gruff guitar-picking musician with flowing locks named Jackson Maine.
+During a press junket for his directorial debut A Star Is Born, director and actor Bradley Cooper clarified one of the main influences for his character in the film, a gruff guitar-picking musician with flowing locks named Jackson Maine.
 Cooper’s Maine kind of looks like a lightly country-fied riff on Eddie Vedder, but if one traces the lineage of the A Star is Born films (Cooper’s is the fourth), you might just think it was intended to be a takeoff on Kris Kristofferson’s country singer character in the 1976 version of the film.

 In fact, though, your first plausible reaction to the movie’s trailer—“Why is Bradley Cooper playing this Eddie-Vedder-looking dude?—is closer to the truth of the situation than you might have thought.
 Cooper claims that, while the character is “an amalgamation, on a subconscious level,” he did indeed seek the Pearl Jam singer’s tutelage when preparing to make the film.